General Tips and Suggestions

 To mold the ham to the shape that I wanted, I used two plastic ham "cans"; using two allows for more strength when pressure is applied.
 Arrange the meat, skin side down and place pieces so that the loaf is level and even. cover with a tight fitting lid (cut out with a band saw or jig-saw) over the meat and apply pressure according to the directions given in the formulation.

-If you're of the inclination to have something more substantial, the press can be made out of plastic blocks and stainless steel bolts.
+If you're of the inclination to have something more substantial, the press can be made out of Lexan or plastic blocks and stainless steel bolts.

 Humidity Control: If you are not lucky enough to live in an area where the humidity is easily controlled, then you might want to consider a humidifier and humidistat.
 A humidifier is a device that can add moisture to the air and for sausage making purposes a baby nursery "cool-air" humidifier will work fine.
 A humidistat is a device that senses the humidity in the environment.
 The device should have a control to set humidity in a range between at least 40% to 80%.
 These devices available in a number of price ranges from several vendors.